inet-framework/inet-tutorials/visualization/doc/step23.md

+---
+layout: page
-@page step23 Step 23 - Visualizing handovers
+title: Step 23.
+Visualizing handovers

-@nav{step22,step24}
+tutorial: Visualization
+---

-@section s23goals Goals
+## Goals

 A handoff occurs when a client moves beyond the radio range of one access point, and into the range of another access point.
 In general, it's difficult to tell